openflighthpc/build.openflighthpc.org/docs/source/action/flight-action.rst

     flight service enable action-api

 .. note:: In order for the action server to be queryable, a webserver of some kind is needed.
 This could be a manual Apache/Nginx setup or by using the OpenFlight WWW service (``flight service start www``).
-It's also worth noting that only HTTPS is supported by the action server so ensure that it is suitably certified.
+It's also worth noting that only HTTPS is supported by the OpenFlight WWW service so ensure that it is suitably certified.
 The OpenFlight WWW service can assist with certificate generation, see ``flight www cert-gen`` for more information.

 Helpers
 ^^^^^^^